godotengine/godot-docs/classes/class_array.rst

     var array2 = [3, "Four"]
     print(array1 + array2) # ["One", 2, 3, "Four"]

-Arrays are always passed by reference.
+**Note:** Arrays are always passed by reference.
+To get a copy of an array which can be modified independently of the original array, use :ref:`duplicate<class_Array_method_duplicate>`.

 Methods
 -------